UC-MACSS/persp-analysis/students/han_kanyao/Experiment.md

 ## Measurement

 1. Homosexual Identity -> Homophobia
 We can compare people in three groups who watch the same video.
 If the people in first group, who are told that the man in the video is gay, have a more negative impression on him than other groups who watch the same video, we can conclude identity can cause homophobia.
-Here the casual mechanism is homosexual identity.
+Here the causal mechanism is homosexual identity.

 2. Gender Expression(Femininity) -> Homophobia
 In this measurement we can respectively compare people in the same groups who watch the first video and second video.
 If the people watching the first video have a more negative impression on the man than the people watching the second video , we can conclude femininity can cause homophobia given that gay are generally more feminine than heterosexual men.
-Here the casual mechanism is gender expression.
+Here the causal mechanism is gender expression.

 3. Homosexual Behavior -> Homophobia?
 We can also respectively compare people in the same groups who watch the second video and third video.
 If the former have a more positive impression on the man than the latter, we can conclude homosexual behavior can cause homophobia.
-Here the casual mechanism is homosexual behavior,
+Here the causal mechanism is homosexual behavior,

 ## Vadility